Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 This component displays everything in the passwords list stored in our Redux store.

 It uses `useSelector()` to get `state` from the Redux store.
-This has all of out application state.
+This has all of our application state.
 Since this component is only concerned with the `passwords` list we use `state.passwords.value` to get that list.

 The rest of the component is standard React and displays the list as `<ul>` and `<li>`.